Sparshb700/Sparsh_phase2/Advent_Of_Cyber/Day 4.md

 ## 1.
 **Complete the AI showcase by progressing through all of the stages.
 What is the flag presented to you?**

-Red Team --> One python script was provided to exploit vulnerability in web page.
+Red Team --> One python script was provided to exploit vulnerability in web page.<br>
-Blue Team --> Analyze the logs
+Blue Team --> Analyze the logs<br>
-Software --> Identified and showcased vulnerabilities in code,
+Software --> Identified and showcased vulnerabilities in code,<br>
 ### `THM{AI_MANIA}`

 ## 2.